 Statutory Eligibility Factors Related to Spousal Support

 If the court determines that one spouse does not have sufficient assets to meet their minimum reasonable needs (MRN), and that they require financial support from the other spouse after the dissolution of marriage, the court may award maintenance.
+However, the spouse requesting maintenance must fall into one of the following categories:- They have been married to the other party for at least 10 years but cannot earn enough income to meet their own MRN;

 - They are unable to earn enough income to provide for their own MRN because they are physically or mentally incapacitated;